 If something in another part of your life left you feeling unhappy, wouldn’t you do something about it?
-Why is this any different?
+Why is this a relationship any different?

-It can be hard to admit that your relationship isn’t working how it once did, but that is the first step to making things better and truly finding happiness.
-[Read: 20 sure signs your relationship is oh-so-over already]
+It can be hard to admit that your relationship isn’t working how it once did, but understanding the cause is the first step to making things better and truly finding happiness.
+[Read: How to fix a relationship that’s falling apart and rebuild it again]

 No one should have to be in a relationship where they are unhappy.
 It not only leaves you feeling empty and unfulfilled by your relationship, but it also leaves you open to resenting your partner, even if it is not their fault.

 When you’re not happy in a relationship, those issues don’t just disappear because you want them to.
 They need to be handled with patience and care for you to find happiness together or separately.